Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/reference-manual.md

    URL to securely obtain information about the member and perform transactions.
    Authenticating factors like the member’s password are not shared with the application.

+To see a reference implementation of this, please proceed to the [LCP Samples] (https://github.com/Points/Loyalty-Commerce-Platform/tree/master/samples/java)

 ## Real-time vs Batch

 Moving points in or out of loyalty accounts can happen either in real-time or in a